 - ANTH 675 Applied Anthropology Field Placement (3 units, online)

 - ANTH 678 Pro Seminar (3 units total, online)

 - ANTH 690 Thesis/Field Research (6 units, online)

 See Course Descriptions for more information on core courses.

 (9 units required)

 All electives must be advisor-approved and relevant to the MA program and the student’s focus.

-- 6 units (usually 2 courses) Anthropology Depth: Must be graduate-level Anthropology Electives taken during the program.
+- 6 units (usually 2 courses) Anthropology Depth: Must be graduate-level Anthropology Electives taken during and chosen from courses offered through the program.

-- 3 units (usually 1 course) Breadth/Applied Focus: Students must take one course from a discipline outside of Anthropology (a graduate level taken before or during the program, or an upper division undergraduate course taken during the program)
+- 3 units (usually 1 course) Breadth/Applied Focus: This course shall be from a discipline outside of Anthropology (graduate-level course taken before the program that was not applied toward the BA, or a graduate or upper division undergraduate course taken during the program).